gsverlov/daphnia-tracker/README.md

 ## Diagnostic tools

 - `src/compare_frames.py` — extracts a fixed set of frames (100, 200, 300) and writes side-by-side raw / annotated PNG pairs.
 Useful for spot-checking detection and tracking on representative moments.
-- `src/tune_contrast.py` — sweeps the shadow-filter `margin` / `zone_width` parameters and renders annotated videos for each setting. **Partially out of date**: it does not exercise watershed splitting, the right-side shadow filter, or the degenerate-ellipse filter — those were added to `src/detection.py` after the tuning sweep was written.
-Use for shadow-filter exploration only.

 ## Known limitations

 - Identity is occasionally swapped when two or more Daphnia pass within ~10 px of each other.
 Size-aware association reduces but does not eliminate this, and severe clumps still produce occasional ID switches.